 There are some general guidelines that I think cut across all approaches:

-- Classroom physical environment effects morale and student learning.
+- Classroom physical environment affects morale and student learning.

 - The environment should match your objectives, both in terms of human interaction and your instructional approach.